ElijahLuis/rbx-wallstick-current/README.md

 ## Demo
 A ready-made place can be found at `demo/playground.rbxl`.
 You can open this file directly in Roblox Studio after running `wally install`.
-Alternatively build your own place with Rojo using the command above.
+Alternatively build your own place with Rojo using the command above or start a live session with `rojo serve`.

 ### Demo Videos
 Example 1: https://github.com/user-attachments/assets/bd4efde2-9323-4db1-896c-6407263e458e